RJPearson94/terraform-provider-twilio/docs/data-sources/taskrouter_workspace.md

 - `timeout_activity_sid` - SID of timeout activity
 - `date_created` - The date in RFC3339 format that the workspace was created
 - `date_updated` - The date in RFC3339 format that the workspace was updated
-- `url` - The url of the workspace
+- `url` - The URL of the workspace

 ## Timeouts